autonomouslogic/eve-ref/docs/src/datasets/csm.md

 CSM 1-7 were [first-past-the-post](https://en.wikipedia.org/wiki/First-past-the-post_voting) elections.
 The files are CSV files derived from the original blog posts.

-I was unable to find data for CSM 1-3.
-If anyone knows where I can find this, please let me know.

-Blog posts announcing the results:
 * [CSM7](https://www.eveonline.com/news/view/csm-7-the-results) - 2012-03-24
   * The Mittani - incumbent
   * Two Step - incumbent